bgoonz/gists-revamp/by-extension/markdown/Regular.ht.md

 For instance, to search for `"a"` followed by `"*"` followed by `"b"`,

-> you’d use `/a\*b/` — the backslash “escapes” the `"*"`, making it literal instead of special.
+> you'd use `/a\*b/` --- the backslash "escapes" the `"*"`, making it literal instead of special.

-Similarly, if you’re writing a regular expression literal and need to match a slash (“/”), you need to escape that (otherwise, it terminates the pattern)
+Similarly, if you're writing a regular expression literal and need to match a slash ("/"), you need to escape that (otherwise, it terminates the pattern)

-For instance, to search for the string “/example/” followed by one or more alphabetic characters, you’d use `/\/example\/[a-z]+/i`
+For instance, to search for the string "/example/" followed by one or more alphabetic characters, you'd use `/\/example\/[a-z]+/i`

-**–the backslashes before each slash make them literal.**
+**--the backslashes before each slash make them literal.**

 To match a literal backslash, you need to escape the backslash.

-For instance, to match the string “C:\\” where “C” can be any letter,
+For instance, to match the string "C:\\" where "C" can be any letter,

-you’d use `/[A-Z]:\\/`
+you'd use `/[A-Z]:\\/`

-— the first backslash escapes the one after it, so the expression searches for a single literal backslash.
+--- the first backslash escapes the one after it, so the expression searches for a single literal backslash.

 If using the `RegExp` constructor with a string literal, **remember that the backslash is an escape in string literals, so to use it in the regular expression, you need to escape it at the string literal level**.

 `/a\*b/` and `new RegExp("a\\*b")` create the same expression,

-which searches for “a” followed by a literal “\*” followed by “b”.
+which searches for "a" followed by a literal "\*" followed by "b".

 If escape strings are not already part of your pattern you can add them using `String.replace`: